Dattaram Desai

-Dattaram Deu Naique Desai (11 September 1930 – unknown) was an Indian politician, underground worker and freedom fighter from Goa.
+Dattaram Deu Naique Desai (11 September 1930 – unknown) was an Indian politician, underground worker and freedom fighter.
 He was a former member of the Goa, Daman and Diu Legislative Assembly, representing the Quepem Assembly constituency from 1963 to 1967.
 He was also a member of the Azad Gomantak Dal.

 Early life and education

 Dattaram Deu Desai was born to Deu B. Desai in Cuncolim, Goa.
 He completed his Secondary School Certificate.

 Career

 Desai contested in the 1963 Goa, Daman and Diu Legislative Assembly election from the Quepem Assembly constituency on the Maharashtrawadi Gomantak Party (MGP) ticket and emerged victorious, he served for five years from 1963 to 1967.

 He later quit the party prior to the elections and unsuccessfully contested as an Independent candidate in the 1967 Goa, Daman and Diu Legislative Assembly election from the same constituency, he lost to MGP candidate, Shaba Desai by a margin of 2887 votes.
 This marked Desai's last election participation in his political career.